Surbh77/Chat-Assistant/README.md

 **Current Modules**

--   **Models**: You can load, test, and use multiple LLM model restricted to .ggml format.
+-   **Models**: You can load, test, and use multiple LLM models restricted to .ggml and .gguf format.
--   **Maintain Conversation**: It maintains the previous conversation and gives best output from the history of the chat.
+-   **Maintain Conversation**: It maintains the previous conversation and gives the best output from the history of the chat.
--   **Temperature**: You can change the accuracy of the optput you want form the respective model.
+-   **Temperature**: You can change the accuracy of the output you want from the respective model.

 ## Getting Started